zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 ## How is Plasma different from PoS?

-Plasma comes with a additional security where your funds are locked in a challenge period , post 7 day period user can withdraw tokens. [https://docs.polygon.technology/docs/develop/ethereum-matic/getting-started](https://docs.polygon.technology/docs/develop/ethereum-matic/getting-started)
+Plasma comes with a additional security where your funds are locked in a challenge period of 2 seocnds, then the user can withdraw tokens. [https://docs.polygon.technology/docs/develop/ethereum-matic/getting-started](https://docs.polygon.technology/docs/develop/ethereum-matic/getting-started)

 ## What tokens are only available on Plasma?